-Sales teams use Salesforce to keep track of their sales processes.
-You can break that down to three main tasks.
+In a nutshell, Salesforce enables sales teams to keep track of their sales processes.
+This can be broken down into three main tasks:

-Firstly, salespeople use salesforce to maintain details of their contacts and pipeline.
-Contact information is saved in leads, contacts, accounts and more, while opportunities are used to keep track of individual deals.
+- Contacts and pipeline – Firstly, Salesforce can be used to maintain details of a sales teams’ contacts and pipeline.
+Contact information is saved in leads, contacts, accounts and more.
+Opportunities are used to keep track of individual deals.

-Next, salespeople use Salesforce to schedule meetings.
-Salesforce has a calendar function where reps enter details of their meetings.
-This is essential because many salespeople are targeted on the number of meetings they book.
+- Schedule meetings – Salesforce has a calendar function where sales reps can enter details of their meetings.
+This is essential since meeting bookings is often a key metric for salespeople.
 Again, they will relate to other records in Salesforce.

-Salesforce is also used to track deals in the pipeline and to log all customer and prospect interactions.
+- Track deals – Sales teams can easily track deals in the pipeline, alongside logging all customer and prospect interactions with Salesforce.
 When selling, reps need every piece of information available so they can properly serve their customer.
 That information is centrally stored in Salesforce so everybody in the organization has access to the same data.

-Salespeople are performing some of the same tasks in Salesforce as they are in Outlook.
+A common problem Salespeople often encounter is having to perform some of the same tasks in Salesforce as they are in Outlook.
 However, not all tasks can be done on both applications, which is why it is necessary to have both in your technology stack.

 The following tasks are done in both applications: